-Basement Water Seepage - 63052
+Basement Water Seepage - Imperial 63052

-5. The surface of the wall might be flaking or peeling.
-This is another sign of dampness inside the concrete, stone, or brick.
+5. The surface of the wall might be flaking or cracking.
+This is another indicator of dampness within the concrete, stone, or brick.

-Please call us at 314-428-2324 for more details or to schedule an appointment.
+Please contact us at 314-428-2324 for more details or to make an appointment.